unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 * Patches are based on ATH9Fixup source code.
 Even `Kernel` -> `Patch` is meant to be used for kexts that resides in S/L/E, these set of patches will just works with the injected `AirportAtheros40` kext. `MinKernel` was set to `22.0.0` (Monterey) so it won't apply to `AirportAtheros40` that lives in S/L/E around High Sierra and earlier.
 ![](https://github.com/unitedastronomer/miscellaneous-hackintosh-guides/blob/fc929cac5a61b103ff4d5c574efa05c0d4a4ac67/Atheros_Wifi_Monterey_and_newer/screenshots/import-ocat.gif)

-* Unlike AR93xx, AR928x, AR24x AR54xx, that may work out of the box with just spoofing alone.
-AR946x, AR9485, and AR9565 might need some extra tweaking in able for them to work, however I only have AR9565 to test.
-Please make a new issue in issues tab if following this whole guide (even kext were loaded) but WiFi is still not working.
-  * I will be just be just copying the patches from ATH9Fixup into a .plist just like above, (AR946x, AR9485, and AR9565 only).
+* Unlike AR93xx, AR928x, AR24x, and AR54xx, which may work out of the box with just spoofing, AR946x, AR9485, and AR9565 might require additional tweaking to function correctly.
+Based on my testing with two different laptops with AR9565, both indeed needed them.
+If you have AR946x or AR9485, and after following this entire guide, even if the kexts are loaded but the WiFi still isn't working, please create a new issue in the issues tab.
+(I will be copying the patches from ATH9Fixup into a .plist, just like ar9565.plist)

 # Supplemental Guide: Assigning an ACPI Name